HaraldHaglund/Ball_and_Beam/readMe.txt

 in the place where the monitor is to be used, it should be created with:

+#include <sys/ipc.h>
+#include <sys/shm.h>
+#define SHM_SIZE sizeof(example_strucr)

-key_t key = ftok("/tmp", "example"); //Gen key for shared memeory segment, replace "example" with appropriate unique string, needs to be the same as in the place where we want to change it later int shmid = shmget(key, SHM_SIZE, IPC_CREAT | 0666); //Create shared memory with approriate permission struct example_struct* ex_st = shmat(shmid, NULL, 0);
+key_t key = ftok("/tmp", 'E'); //Gen key for shared memeory segment, replace "example" with appropriate unique string, needs to be the same as in the place where we want to change it later int shmid = shmget(key, SHM_SIZE, IPC_CREAT | 0666); //Create shared memory with approriate permission struct example_struct* ex_st = shmat(shmid, NULL, 0);